gabrie-lhilarion/alx-system_engineering-devops/0x19-postmortem/README.md

 .

 ## Misleading Investigation Paths:
-*Initially, the team suspected database connectivity issues or server configuration problems, leading to efforts in those areas before identifying the cause.*
+*Initially, the I suspected database connectivity issues or server configuration problems, leading to efforts in those areas before identifying the cause.*